 It is a question that many people ask.
 It is also a question that tells a story.
-That question is, what is the number of eligible voters in the US.
-Based on statistics for 2020, the number of eligible voters in the US was 168 million people.
+That question is, what is the number of eligible voters in the US?
 Politicians ask these questions to help plan strategies and to get a pulse on the country.
 And many Americans ask out of curiosity or concern about things like voter turnout.

-Those 168 million-plus eligible American voters also tell a story.
+Those 231 million-plus eligible American voters also tell a story.
 Perhaps one of the most eye-opening revelations about these numbers is the significant increase.
-During the previous US Presidential election, the number of eligible voters was 153 million people.
-Those 168 million eligible voters are also the highest number since 2016 recorded 157 million.
+During the previous US Presidential election, the number of eligible voters was 224 million people.
+This was the highest number of eligible voters until the 2020 numbers set another record.

 These numbers also show a historic rise of eligible voters in the country over the past 15 years.
-In 1996, for example, the eligible number of voters was 127 million.
-Those voter numbers have taken a couple of considerable jumps too.
+In 1996, for example, the eligible number of voters was 179 million with only 105 million people actually casting votes.
+Voter numbers have taken a couple of considerable jumps since then.

-In 2004 the number of eligible US voters was 142 million.
+In 2004 the number of US voters casting ballots in presidential elections was 110 million.
 Those numbers remained reasonably even until another spike in voter numbers in 2012.
-The number of eligible voters in the US in 2012 was 153 million.
-And most recently, those 168 million eligible voters from the 2020 data figures.
+The number of eligible voters voting in the US in 2012 was 132 million.
+And most recently, those 154 million eligible voters from the 2020 data figures.

-If history is any indicator then America can expect to see continued overall rises in the number of eligible voters in the US.
+If history is any indicator then America can expect to see continued overall rises in the number of eligible voters and voter turnout in the US.
 While history also shows definitive peaks and drops in the number of eligible US voters, it also shows a bigger picture.

 According to the number of eligible voters throughout history, it is apparent that the overall numbers will continue to grow.
 And while the US voting system has managed to handle these growing numbers, adjustments have been made accordingly.